SomeiLam/SomeiLam/README.md

 I am interested about blockchain, NFTs, and cryptocurrency.

-Currently I am self learning mobile development with Flutter, game development with Unreal Engine and Ethereum Blockchain during my free time.
+Currently I am self learning mobile development with Flutter and React Native.

 ## Find me here
 <a href='https://www.linkedin.com/in/someilam/'>LinkedIn</a>